-During the three months ended March 31, 2024, the Company recognized approximately \$1.5 million of revenue, which was previously included in deferred revenue in the accompanying condensed consolidated balance sheet at December 31, 2023.
+During the three and six months ended June 30, 2024, the Company recognized approximately \$0.5 million and \$2.0 million of revenue, respectively, which was previously included in deferred revenue in the accompanying condensed consolidated balance sheet at December 31, 2023.

 Transaction price allocated to remaining performance obligations represents contracted revenue that has not yet been recognized, which includes deferred revenue that will be recognized as revenue in future periods.
-The majority of the remaining performance obligations relate to capital equipment and software-related service agreements and the upfront payments discussed under the heading "Contract Balances" above, which amounted to approximately \$1.6 million at March 31, 2024.
-The Company expects to recognize 71% of this revenue over the next twelve months and the remainder thereafter.
+The majority of the remaining performance obligations relate to capital equipment and software-related service agreements and the upfront